 A student will normally be placed in Turnaround during investigations leading to a possible suspension and for the remainder of the day on which a decision to exclude has been made, unless they are collected by a parent/carer.
-Students may also be placed in the Personal Development Centre/Turnaround on their return from suspension.
+Students may also be placed in Turnaround on their return from suspension.